diffusioncon/Launchpad/TRACKS.md

 The Challenge: Creating the infrastructure for collaborative knowledge networks where questions meet people who want to help answer those questions.
 An open-source, decentralised network of (curated) ecosystem nodes, where people actually want to find each other.
 Their stories are bright stars, bound to be connected, only to find out the connection is already there.

 Since 2017, Odyssey has grown into the largest AI and blockchain hackathon in the world.
 Anyone who has ever been at Odyssey experiences a network and serendipity effect that is unlike any other hackathon.
-To get a feel for that serendipity, just have a look at the <a href="https://www.youtube.com/watch?v=wnhpSLb30BU" target="_blank">Odyssey 2019 after movie</a>.
+To get a feel for that serendipity, just have a look at the [Odyssey 2019 after movie](https://www.youtube.com/watch?v=wnhpSLb30BU).
 With the Serendipity Network we want to digitise and distribute the serendipity effect of the Odyssey Hackathon experience for everyone in the world and create a network of ecosystems committed to helping each other.
 Where each actor and ecosystem is connected, not based on who knows whom but on who is working on what and in which context.

 Focus areas: UX, Storage, Middleware